microsoft/PowerToys/doc/devdocs/modules/launcher/architecture.md

 ## Data flow

 The backend code is written using the `Model-View-ViewModel (MVVM)` structural design pattern.
 Plugins act as `Model` in this project.
-A detailed overview of the project's structure is given [here](/doc/devdocs/modules/launcher/project_structure.md).
+A detailed overview of the project's structure is given in [Project Structure](/doc/devdocs/modules/launcher/project_structure.md).

 ### Flow of data between UI(view) and ViewModels